thedynamiclinker/sudocode/sys/kernel/Definition.md

 They generally have better things to do, and they do not appear to benefit from enforcing this law, except in cases where failing to enforce it would reflect poorly on them.

-As such, there is under of an unwritten agreement between law enforcement and public drinkers.
+As such, there arose an unwritten agreement between law enforcement and public drinkers.
 Keep the bottle in a bag and don't make trouble, and the police will have enough plausible deniability to look the other way.

 In other words, the police are willing to pretend they didn't notice, as long as the public drinker does them the favor of making this lie plausible.